 Obviously, apologies tend to work best when delivered to recipients who are prepared to forgive.
 But when the aggrieved community sees an opportunity to push the hurt a little further then no apology (especially a bad one) is likely to be good enough.

-This is precisely where we are todayin the midst of a politically charged election environment where the primary imperative is never to be reasonable or sympathetic but to search for ways to generate support for your side.
+This is precisely where we are in politics post Trump—the primary imperative is never to be reasonable or sympathetic but to search for ways to generate support for your side.

-When media personalities like MSNBC's David Shuster or Chris Mathews (or MSNBC's Don Imus, or Golf Channel's Kelly Tilghman, etc.) screw up by insulting Chelsea or Hillary (or the Rutgers University women's basketball team, or Tiger Woods, etc.) even perfect apologies may not work, for perfectly rational political reasons.
+When media personalities like MSNBC's David Shuster or Chris Mathews (or CBS/MSNBC's Don Imus which we discuss below, or Golf Channel's Kelly Tilghman, etc.) screw up by insulting Chelsea or Hillary (or the Rutgers University women's basketball team, or Tiger Woods, etc.) even perfect apologies may not work, for perfectly rational political reasons.